Stephen Wise Temple: History

 The congregation became known for its extensive educational and service programs, parenting center, library, swimming pool, bus service, and other services designed for families at all stages.
-Under the leadership of Rabbi Zeldin and its education director, Metuka Benjamin, the temple was an influential proponent of the concept of the Jewish day school in the Reform movement The temple and its cantor, Nathan Lam, also maintained an extensive program of commissioning new musical works.
+Under Zeldin and its education director, Metuka Benjamin, the temple was an influential proponent of the concept of the Jewish day school in the Reform movement The temple and its cantor, Nathan Lam, also maintained an extensive program of commissioning new musical works.

 The religious practice at Stephen S. Wise Temple has been described as more traditional than at many Reform temples, as it uses its own prayer books rather than the official books of the Reform movement.
 In 1995 the temple again faced controversy in its relationship with the UAHC: a dispute over dues obligations resulted in its expulsion from the organization for a time.
 As of 2010, the congregational database of the Union for Reform Judaism (as the UAHC is now known) stated that Stephen Wise Temple had 2,886 members, which was more than any other congregation in the database; as of February 2012, the database reported Wise had 2,312 members, still among the largest congregations but smaller than several others.
 (Note: As of 2012, the same database reported that Temple Israel (West Bloomfield, Michigan) had 3,383 members, Washington Hebrew Congregation had 2,781, and Temple Emanu-El (Dallas, Texas) had 2,546.)

-In 1990, Rabbi Zeldin retired from his duties as Senior Rabbi and was succeeded by Rabbi Eli Herscher, who remained Senior Rabbi until 2015.
-At that time, Rabbi Herscher became Senior Rabbi Emeritus and was succeeded by Rabbi Yoshi Zweiback.
-Rabbi Zeldin died in 2018 at age 97.
+In 1990, Zeldin retired from his duties as Senior Rabbi and was succeeded by Eli Herscher, who remained Senior Rabbi until 2015.
+At that time, Herscher became Senior Rabbi Emeritus and was succeeded by Yoshi Zweiback.
+Zeldin died in 2018 at age 97.
 Rabbi Herscher remains on staff.

-In March 2025, Stephen Wise Temple and Schools celebrated the opening of the Aaron Milken Center for Early Childhood Education with a ribbon-cutting ceremony attended by over 300 guests, including community leaders, donors, and congregants.
-The center, named in honor of Aaron Milken—the late son of lead donors Lowell Milken and Sandra Salka Milken—offers an innovative and nurturing environment for young learners and their families.
-This $35 million facility reflects the temple's commitment to lifelong Jewish learning and features dynamic educational spaces that connect with the natural surroundings of the mountaintop campus.
-The project was realized through the generosity of the Lowell Milken Family Foundation and the collaboration of Abramson Architects.
+In March 2025, Stephen Wise Temple and Schools opened the Aaron Milken Center for Early Childhood Education, a $35 million facility named in honor of Aaron Milken, the deceased son of lead donors Lowell Milken and Sandra Salka Milken.
+It was built in collaboration of Abramson Architects.

-School

-Wise School, a Jewish primary school, is on the temple grounds.